radareorg/radare2-book/src/analysis/code_analysis.md

 Use `axt*` to split the radare2 commands and set flags on those corresponding XREFs.

-Also under `ax`, is `axg`, which finds the path between two points in the file by showing an XREFs graph to reach the location or function.
+Also under `ax` is `axg`, which finds the path between two points in the file by showing an XREFs graph to reach the location or function.
 For example:

 ```
 :> axg sym.imp.printf